 - finding external/third party material online

-In addition to the above, there are entry requirements for this qualification which include medical criteria; the regulatory body for the BA (Honours) in Social Work Scotland (the SSSC) has guidance
+In addition to the above, the regulatory body for the BA (Honours) in Social Work Scotland, the Scottish Social Services Council (SSSC), has guidance

 on health and disability relating to fitness for professional practice.